Please scroll down...

 Q: What are my payment options?

-A: We accept Master Card, Visa, American Express, and now Discover via Square.
+A: We accept Master Card, Visa, American Express, and Discover via Square.
+We can also take Venmo and Zelle.

 Per our new policy, all jobs require a 50% deposit.
 The remainder may be secured with an Amex as collateral for payment day of, or you can pay the rest two weeks before the party.